ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 ### Restoring from a bootable backup
 {: #baas-restore-concept-boot}

 When you restore from a bootable backup snapshot, you create a boot volume that you use to provision another instance.
-A first-generation boot volume uses the general-purpose volume profile and is limited to 250 GB.
-A second-generation boot volume uses the defined performance volume profile and can be increased up to 32,000 GB.

 Because the bootable backup snapshot is not fully provisioned, when you start your virtual server instance, the performance is slower than when you use a regular boot volume.
 For more information, see [Performance impact](#baas-boot-perf).